For behavior concerns, please reach out to our representatives from your area for help. (Click here and go to bottom of the "contact us" page.)

 Our foster homes are full with bunnies that have NO SAFE PLACE - they are either strays or "overflow" from shelters.
 It is impossible for us to accommodate the 2 to 3 requests we receive each week to take pet rabbits from homes that no longer wish to care for them.

-Many people write us asking us to take their pets.
-Usually it's because they didn't realize the level of care or attention bunnies need, or they have not spayed or neutered their rabbit.
+Many people contact us asking us to take their pets.
+Usually it's because they didn't realize the level of care or attention bunnies need, or they haven't spayed or neutered their rabbit.
 Some have impulse-purchased, or are moving and simply have not planned for their animals.